jeffgillan/Drone-mapping-class/docs/index.md

 <br/>
 <br/>

-Please watch this great short video on using drones to create 2D and 3D maps.
+Please watch this great short video on using drones to create 2D and 3D photographic maps.
 This is what you will learn to do in this class.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/Blr3suSQt-Q" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Terminology